AdobeDocs/experience-manager-cloud-manager.it-IT/help/using/using-cloud-manager.md

 >[!NOTE]
 >
->I KPI definiti sono misurati sui test eseguiti nell&#39;ambiente **dell&#39;area di visualizzazione** .
+>The KPIs defined are measured on tests run on the **stage** environment.
 In genere, questi KPI vengono ridotti in base alle capacità dell&#39;ambiente dell&#39;area di visualizzazione.
 >
->Ad esempio, un utente prevede una media di 1000 visualizzazioni di pagina al minuto nel relativo ambiente di produzione e la presenza di quattro `dispatcher/publish` server in produzione dovrebbe ridimensionare questo a 250 visualizzazioni di pagina al minuto (supponendo che l&#39;ambiente dello stage sia costituito da una sola coppia `dispatcher/publish` di server).
+>For example, a user expecting an average of 1000 page views per minute in their production environment and having four `dispatcher/publish` servers in production should scale this to 250 page views per minute (assuming their stage environment consists of only a single `dispatcher/publish` server pair).
 >
 >Inoltre, molti utenti avranno una rete CDN (Akamai, cloudfront) davanti al loro ambiente di produzione.
-Poiché [!UICONTROL Cloud Manager] i test avvengono direttamente nell&#39;ambiente dell&#39;area di visualizzazione, la KPI deve riflettere solo il traffico previsto per passare attraverso la rete CDN, vale a dire la cache.
+Since [!UICONTROL Cloud Manager] tests against the stage environment directly, the KPI should reflect only the traffic expected to pass through the CDN, that is, the cache misses.
 In genere si tratta di un sottoinsieme relativamente piccolo del traffico di produzione totale.

-### Utilizzo [!UICONTROL Cloud Manager] per definire i KPI {#using-cloud-manager-to-define-kpis}
+### Using [!UICONTROL Cloud Manager] to define KPIs {#using-cloud-manager-to-define-kpis}

 Per configurare il programma e definire i KPI, effettuate le seguenti operazioni:

 1. Click **Setup Program** to start the setup process in [!UICONTROL Cloud Manager].
-1. Viene visualizzata la schermata **Modifica informazioni** programma.
+1. The **Edit Program Information** screen displays.

    Caricate una miniatura nel programma.
-Potete anche aggiungere una descrizione pertinente al programma e fare clic **su Avanti**.
+You can also add a relevant description to your program and click **Next**.

-1. Viene visualizzata la schermata **Configura utenti** .
+1. The **Configure Users** screen displays.

    Potete configurare i ruoli del team e gli utenti.
 Fai clic su **Avanti**.

-1. Viene visualizzata la **schermata Configura KPI** General Business.
+1. The **Configure General Business KPIs** screen displays.

    Potete definire i due KPI (aspettative per ogni distribuzione):